Logo for Northwestern Medicine with Northwestern stacked on top of Medicine

 Conclusion:

 Residents will be members of Northwestern Memorial Hospital house staff.
-The prestigious position which Northwestern Memorial Hospital enjoys as a comprehensive, progressive, and popular major Medical Center in the Metropolitan Chicago area ensures that a wealth of clinical material is available to enrich the residency program.
+The prestigious position within Northwestern Memorial Hospital provides a comprehensive, progressive, and popular major Medical Center in the Metropolitan Chicago area that ensures a wealth of clinical material is available to enrich the residency program.
 The experience a professional can gain from a year spent at this institution is second to none.

 It is envisioned that after a year of service at Northwestern Memorial Hospital, the dental resident will be in a very strong position to pick the career of their choice in dentistry.